ICD-10 Codes Used By Therapists

 Using the wrong CPT code can be detrimental for your pay cycle in specific and for the health of your practice in general.
 Two of the most common mistakes when it comes to CPT codes and medical billing is undercoding and upcoding:

-- Upcoding: This is when you use a CPT code that represents a higher priced treatment or a more severe diagnosis.
+- Upcoding: This is when you use a CPT code that represents a higher-priced treatment or a more severe diagnosis.
 Sometimes this can be done to receive higher reimbursement.
-Though, upcoding is illegal (and unethical), it is not always done with a malicious intent.
-Upcoding often results from having an untrained staff member (remember even if this was an employee error, if you get audited by an insurance company this blame falls on you so make sure to hire properly trained staff!).
+Though, upcoding is illegal (and unethical), it is not always done with malicious intent.
+Upcoding often results from having an untrained staff member (remember even if this was an employee error if you get audited by an insurance company this blame falls on you so make sure to hire properly trained staff!).

-There are over 8,000 CPT codes out there, however the good news is only 24 of these codes are designated for psychotherapy.
+There are over 8,000 CPT codes out there, however, the good news is only 24 of these codes are designated for psychotherapy.
 The even better news is that you, as a therapist, will likely only use about 8 of these regularly.
-The most common CPT codes used by therapist are:
+The most common CPT codes used by therapists are: